-Beachwood City Park West includes 1.6 miles of trails, consisting of 8-foot wide hard surface multi-purpose trails allowing for bicycling, walking, running, and skating, 6-foot wide gravel trails for hiking, a sledding hill, two parking areas with 18 parking spaces each, and an open-air shelter with room for 40 to 50 people, including a unisex bathroom and a drinking fountain.
+Beachwood City Park West includes 1.6 miles of 8-foot wide multi-purpose trails allowing for bicycling, walking, running, and skating.
+The park also features 6-foot wide gravel trails for hiking, a sledding hill, two parking areas with 18 parking spaces each, and an open-air shelter with room for 40 to 50 people, including a unisex bathroom and a drinking fountain.
 The pavilion is first come, first serve.
 Reservations are not accepted.

 Beachwood City Park East is highlighted by a state-of-the-art outdoor Fitness Park, a mile of paved trails, benches, and a parking area located on Shaker Boulevard.
-It is also the site of our Barkwood Dog Park, the only 100% synthetic turf dog park in Ohio.
+It is also know as the home of Barkwood Dog Park, the only 100% synthetic turf dog park in Ohio.

 - Bike helmets are required for anyone under age 16.